SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Framework-Defined Infrastructure (FDI): Vercel automatically analyzes your framework code and provisions the right infrastructure—no Docker, YAML, or manual configuration required.

-Python & TypeScript Support: Deploy FastAPI, Flask, Express, Hono, NestJS, and Nitro frameworks with zero config.
-Native Python SDK included via pip install vercel.
+Python & TypeScript Support: Deploy FastAPI, Flask, Django, Express, Hono, NestJS, and Nitro apps with framework detection.
+Python runtime supports 3.12, 3.13, and 3.14, with 3.12 as the default.

 Automatic Scaling Per Endpoint: Each function, endpoint, and request scales independently.
 Infrastructure adapts in real-time to your application's needs.